Close Print

 Start your holiday by cruising south on the canal passing the village of Whittington and Hopwas.
 Weaving between the River Tame and a railway line, the canal meanders through fields and under stone bridges.
 Travel through the Atherstone 11 locks, stopping off for refreshment at one of the pubs after the bottom lock.
 Before reaching Nuneaton town there are shops at Hartshill, which is approximately 15 minute walk from the canal.
 You can also stretch your legs here and enjoy a long leisurely walk around Hartshill Country park, there is also a Bronze Age hill-fort covering 7 acres.
 Nuneaton is a large town in Northern Warwickshire.
 Nuneaton is the birthplace of Victorian novelist George Eliot who lived in the town between 1819 to 1841.
 The town holds a regular street market on Wednesdays and Fridays and there is a pretty public park.

-Intermediate route: Snarestone and Return - 69 miles, 26 locks, 43 hours total
+Longer Intermediate route: Snarestone and Return - 69 miles, 26 locks, 43 hours total

 Enjoy the rural scenery and history along the Ashby Canal on this route.